Great Southern Touring Route

 Back in the present day, fawn over native fauna at the Ballarat Wildlife Park.
 Pat a koala, watch wombats wander up close and see crocodiles feeding – from a safe distance.

-Before you make your way back to Melbourne, treat yourself to a visit to Daylesford and the surrounding spa country.
+Before you make your way back to Melbourne, treat yourself with a visit to Daylesford and the surrounding spa country.
 For food and pampering, it's nothing but heavenly.

-Linger over a long lunch at the renowned Lake House, where local culinary hero Alla Wolf-Tasker's sensational seasonal menu and views across Lake Daylesford make for an unforgettable meal.
+Linger over a long lunch at the renowned Lake House, where local culinary hero Alla Wolf-Tasker serves a sensational seasonal menu and views across Lake Daylesford make for an unforgettable meal.

 Enrich the last day of your trip with a short detour to nearby Hepburn Springs, named for its naturally occurring mineral springs.
 Taste the different mineral waters from old-fashioned pumps in the Hepburn Mineral Springs Reserve, or soak it up – literally – with a pampering spa at Hepburn Bathhouse and Spa.
 Fully rejuvenated, make the short drive back to Melbourne – and start planning your next trip!